AhmedAminIV/KodeKloud_Terraform/Level 1/15-iam-group/description.md

 # Task: Create an IAM Group using Terraform

+Create an IAM group named iamgroup_siva using terraform.

 This folder contains Terraform code to **Create an IAM Group using Terraform**.

 ## Files